Fred Emery (journalist): Background

 Fred Emery was born in south-west Essex on 19 October 1933.
 He attended Bancroft's School in north-east London from 1944 to 1951.
 He was head boy in 1951.
 He studied French and German at St John's College, Cambridge, before spending a year at Radio Bremen and then joining The Times as a new recruit in 1958.

 Emery died on 15 August 2025, at the age of 91.

 Career

 Newspapers

 Emery had a distinguished career as a newspaper journalist.
 He served as a foreign correspondent covering the Vietnam War.
 During the 1970s he was Washington Bureau Chief for The Times throughout the Watergate scandal.
-He would later write a detailed history of the scandal Watergate: The Corruption of American Politics and the Fall of Richard Nixon (1994), based on extensive interviews with key participants that according to the New York Times "stands on its own as a comprehensive account of this century's most notorious political scandal."
+He would publish in 1994 a detailed history of the scandal in Watergate: The Corruption of American Politics and the Fall of Richard Nixon, based on extensive interviews with key participants; according to The New York Times it "stands on its own as a comprehensive account of this century's most notorious political scandal."
 He also narrated an accompanying 5-part BBC documentary series.
 His archive from this research is held by Senate House Library, London.